 Conservation Commission — May 28, 2026

-The meeting featured technical debates, a motion for reconsideration, and direct challenges from residents regarding oversight and commercial development.
+The meeting was generally professional, but featured technical debates, a formal motion for reconsideration, and direct opposition from a resident.

 Public impact